Documentation of Audiology Services

 Legal and Ethical Issues

-ASHA's Code of Ethics Principle I, Rule O states, "Individuals shall protect the confidentiality and security of records of professional services provided, research and scholarly activities conducted, and products dispensed.
-Access to these records shall be allowed only when doing so is legally authorized, or required by law" (ASHA, 2023).
-Further, the Issues in Ethics: Misrepresentation of Services for Insurance Reimbursement, Funding, or Private Payment statement prohibits misrepresenting coding or clinical information for the purposes of obtaining reimbursement (ASHA, 2018).
+ASHA’s Code of Ethics Principle I, Rule O, states, “Individuals shall protect the confidentiality and security of records of professional services provided, research and scholarly activities conducted, and products dispensed.
+Access to these records shall be allowed only when doing so is legally authorized or required by law” (ASHA, 2023).
+Furthermore, the Issues in Ethics: Misrepresentation of Services for Insurance Reimbursement, Funding, or Private Payment statement prohibits misrepresenting coding or clinical information for the purposes of obtaining reimbursement (ASHA, 2018).

 A medical record is a legal document.
 Changes made to the medical record should be dated and initialed by the original documenter.
 Erroneous text may have a single line placed through it and may not be erased, deleted, scratched out, or whited out.
 The corrected text can be written next to it or as an addendum before that entry.
-See Documentation in Schools for information on IEPs as legal documents.
+See the ASHA Practice Portal page on Documentation in Schools for information on IEPs as legal documents.

 Medical Record Retention and Storage

 Each state may have unique medical record retention laws that vary by setting or type of record.
-Federal law, such as the Health Insurance Portability and Accountability Act (HIPAA; HIPPA, 1996), must be considered.
-Payers and regulatory or accrediting agencies may have regulations governing record retention.
+Federal law, such as the Health Insurance Portability and Accountability Act of 1996 (HIPAA, 1996), must be considered.
+Payers and regulatory or accrediting agencies may have regulations governing record retention (e.g., Occupational Safety and Health Administration).
 Audiologists should know all applicable regulations and should abide by the most stringent one(s).

-CMS requires that patient records for Medicare beneficiaries be retained for a period of 5 years (see Code of Federal Regulations (CFR) [PDF]).
+CMS requires that patient records for Medicare beneficiaries be retained for a period of 5 years (Code of Federal Regulations § 482.24 [PDF]).
 Medicaid requirements may vary by state.
-For additional information, see this CMS Record Retention [PDF] document.
+For additional information, see Medical Record Maintenance & Access Requirements [PDF], a CMS fact sheet.

 ASHA does not have a policy on retention of video or digital images, such as vestibular recordings.
 Audiologists should consult their facility’s policy for guidance.

-The purpose of the Health Insurance Portability and Accountability Act of 1996 (HIPPA) is to improve the efficiency and effectiveness of the nation's health care system by ensuring the confidentiality and security of protected health information (PHI).
-Health care providers and other entities who handle PHI must comply with certain HIPAA regulations, such as rules surrounding patient privacy and PHI, the use of the National Provider Identifier (NPI), and the use of the 10th revision of the International Classification of Diseases (ICD-10).
+The purpose of the Health Insurance Portability and Accountability Act of 1996—commonly known as HIPAA—is to improve the efficiency and effectiveness of the nation’s health care system by ensuring the confidentiality and security of protected health information (PHI).
+Health care providers and other entities who handle PHI must comply with certain HIPAA regulations, such as rules surrounding patient privacy and PHI, the use of the National Provider Identifier (NPI), and the use of the 10th revision of the ICD.
 HIPAA regulations do not include medical record retention requirements.
 However, they do require the application of appropriate administrative, technical, and physical safeguards to protect the privacy of information for as long as the records are maintained.
 The 2013 HIPAA update strengthened enforcement activities and penalties for HIPAA violations that apply to covered entities and their business associates.
-See Health Information Privacy: Frequently Asked Questions for more information.
+See the ASHA resource on the Health Insurance Portability and Accountability Act for more information.

 The Joint Commission

-The Joint Commission's revised set of standards on patient-centered communication outlined "effective communication, cultural competence, and patient- and family-centered care as important components of safe, quality care" (The Joint Commission, 2010, p.
+The Joint Commission’s revised set of standards on patient-centered communication outlined “effective communication, cultural competence, and patient- and family-centered care as important components of safe, quality care” (The Joint Commission, 2010, p.
 4).
-Compliance with the Joint Commission standards [PDF] includes considerations on documentation.
-Documented information should include
+Compliance with The Joint Commission standards includes considerations on documentation.
+Per The Joint Commission (2010), documented information should include

-• the patient's communication needs, including preferred language, use of hearing aids, or need for augmentative or alternative communication (AAC) device or communication board;
+• the patient’s communication needs, including language(s) used, the use of hearing aids, or the need for an augmentative and alternative communication device or communication board;

-• need for the use of an interpreter;
+• the need for the services of an interpreter;

-• cultural or religious beliefs that potentially influence services that the audiologist will provide;
+• cultural or religious beliefs that may potentially influence audiology services;

 Contracts and Warranties for Hearing Aids